-A buyer in ordinary course of business may buy for cash, by exchange of other property, or on

-- [state version of Uniform Commercial Code, Article 2] may be a buyer in ordinary course of - 5 business.
-A person that acquires homes in a transfer in bulk or as security for or in total or - 6 partial satisfaction of a money debt is not a buyer in ordinary course of business.

-- (b) A manufactured home that is subject for which an affidavit of affixation is filed for recording pursuant to the provisions of SectionSections 3 or Section 6 becomes real property for all purposes when itthe home is affixed on land.
-A home that for which an affidavit of affixation is subject to the provisions of filed for recording pursuant to Section 4 becomes real property for all purposes when the affidavit of affixation is filed for recording in the appropriate land records.
-The home is real property even if the affidavit of affixation and the document by which the owner of the home acquired title to it do not satisfy all the requirements of this [act]; but, to be valid, both documents must include the legal description of the home and a legally sufficient description of the land on which it is or will be affixed. - (c) When a manufactured home is affixed on land, title to the home remains separate from the title to the land.
-The home is not subject to any security interest or other encumbrance in or on the title to the land, and the land is not subject to any security interest or other encumbrance in or on the title to the home. - (d) Each transfer of a right, title, or interest in a manufactured home that is classified as real property must be made in accordance with applicable real property law and must include the legal description of the home and a legally sufficient description of the land on which the home is or will be affixed.
+- 1 practices in manufactured home retail sales or with the seller's own usual or customary practices. - 2 A buyer in ordinary course of business may buy for cash, by exchange of other property, or on - 3 secured or unsecured credit, and may acquire a home under a preexisting contract for sale.
+Only - 4 a buyer that takes possession of the home or has a right to recover the home from the seller under - 5 [state version of Uniform Commercial Code, Article 2] may be a buyer in ordinary course of - 6 business.
+A person that acquires homes in a transfer in bulk or as security for or in total or - 7 partial satisfaction of a money debt is not a buyer in ordinary course of business. - 8 (b) A manufactured home for which an affidavit of affixation is filed for recording - 9 pursuant to Sections 3 or 6 becomes real property for all purposes when the home is affixed on - 10 land.
+A home for which an affidavit of affixation is filed for recording pursuant to Section 4 - becomes real property for all purposes when the affidavit of affixation is filed in the appropriate - land records.
+The home is real property even if the affidavit of affixation and the document by - which the owner of the home acquired title to it do not satisfy all the requirements of this [act]; - but, to be valid, both documents must include the legal description of the home and a legally - sufficient description of the land on which it is or will be affixed. - 16 (c) When a manufactured home is affixed on land, title to the home remains separate - 17 from the title to the land.
+The home is not subject to any security interest or other encumbrance - in or on the title to the land, and the land is not subject to any security interest or other - 19 encumbrance in or on the title to the home. - 20 (d) Each transfer of a right, title, or interest in a manufactured home that is classified as - 21 real property must be made in accordance with applicable real property law and must include the - 22 legal description of the home and a legally sufficient description of the land on which the home - is or will be affixed.